ainekeenan/ComputerWordle/README.md

 In addition to the basic rules, this application also shows you which letters you haven't used yet.

-Tip: If you already get correct letters after your first two guesses, do not try to guess words with the letters in the correct places, instead try to eliminate as many letters from the alphabet as possible within your first 3 guesses.

 ## The Computer Plays
 Instead of the user having to input a guess, the program will input guesses for the user.
 The user can activate this program, if the user inputs "new" or "load", and then a game number <1,2135>.
 After that, the program will input guesses for the user, until the winning word is found.